 Negative Effects Of Forward Head Posture

-Stiffness and pain in neck and back are common effects of poor head posture.
+Stiffness and pain in the neck and back are common effects of poor head posture.

 If you are often sore around the neck after a long session of work/study sitting at a desk you probably know what I am talking about.

-But in bad cases, it can cause pain in neck and back.
-It can even cause bad headaches or dizziness!
+But in bad cases, it can even cause muscle pain, headaches and dizziness

 Another thing if you are exercising e.g. doing weight training (which I think is a great idea) you are at higher risk to get injuries.